A Classical Christian Homeschool Co-op

 Age/ Grade Level: 3rd-5th

-Class Description: Let your students’ imaginations soar while enjoying classic children’s tales and learning to write with structure and style!
+Class Description: Discover a wide variety of fascinating subjects in Discoveries in Writing!
+In this theme-based writing curriculum, students write about exciting topics such as the Bayeux Tapestry, tsunamis, Jerusalem and the Crusades, and other interesting subjects while they learn to write with the Structure and Style® writing method.
+Offering a full year of instruction for students in 4th grade, these lessons cover seven of the nine IEW Units.
+Literature suggestions and access to vocabulary cards and other helpful PDF downloads are included.
 Typical homework assignments include the following: reading, workbook activities, drafts or finals and vocabulary drills.
 Parents will be responsible for checking in with their student to ensure comprehension of terms, completion of homework and for assessing the student’s final grade.
 Edits for improvement and affirmations will be given to the student per assignment usually the following week.

-Supplies: With helpful PDF downloads included, the student book can be viewed at the IEW website here: Fables, Myths and Fairy Tales - IEW (There is no need to purchase the Teacher handbook unless you prefer)
+Supplies: With helpful PDF downloads included, the student book can be viewed at the IEW website here: Discoveries in Writing (There is no need to purchase the Teacher handbook unless you prefer)

 3 ring notebook, paper, pencils, and a highlighter